barneyb/johann/documentation/docs/versions/index.md

 ### Bleeding Edge

+Iterator convention, and implement for `ArrayList` and `HashMap`'s keys.

 Functions can have any number of formal args, and calls can pass any number of params, including to `printf`.

 Nesting more than eight levels deep no longer causes memory corruption.